 You can never get back lost time.
-Which is why many people end their workday feeling frustrated and stressed out – and then go home after work for a “second shift” after the kids go to bed so they can catch up.
+Which is why many people end their workday feeling frustrated and stressed out – and then have a “second shift” after the kids go to bed so they can catch up.
 But where did all that unproductive time go and why does it happen in the first place?
 Let’s start with why, and then where, and then I will give you two very practical suggestions to make it better.

 So how is this relevant to your back-to-back meeting problem?
 You likely have two standing meetings which recur at excessive levels, unproductively clogging your calendar: the 1-1 Update and the Team Meeting.
-Like the Tragedy of the Commons, the weekly update is a natural response to a finite, valuable, shared and “cost-free” resource – I refer to the time of decision-makers, influencers and resource-holders you need to accomplish our objectives.
-The 1-1 Update and the Team Meeting are how people “reserve” their fair share of this valuable resource, whether that time is actually needed in the moment or not.
+Like the Tragedy of the Commons, these meetings are a natural response to a finite, valuable, shared and “cost-free” resource – I refer to the time of decision-makers, influencers and resource-holders we all need to accomplish our objectives.
+The 1-1 Update and the Team Meeting are how people “reserve” this valuable resource, whether that time is actually needed in the moment or not.
 With everyone fighting for their fair share of others’ time, a doom loop of collectively mis-allocated time and destroyed productivity results.